-For students who are five years old at the beginning of the school year, having turned five years old on or before May 31 previous to starting kindergarten.
-Students are enrolled in kindergarten for one year.
+For students who are five years old at the beginning of the school year, having a birth date of 06/01/17 to 06/01/18 are enrolled in kindergarten for one year.

 C. Two-year Kindergarten Program (includes Transitional Kindergarten)